tardisgo/tardisgo/README.md

 Math-related packages may only fully work with cpp or js -D fullunsafe, partly due to modelling float32 as float64.

-Packages "fmt", "runtime", "os" & "syscall" are part-implemented, using an implementation of the nacl runtime (currently including some debug messages).
+Packages "reflect", "os" & "syscall" are part-implemented, using an implementation of the nacl runtime (currently including some debug messages).

 A start has been made on the automated integration with Haxe libraries, but this is incomplete and the API unstable, see the haxe/hx directory and gohaxelib repository for the story so far.